hunterabraham/CurrentLog/README.md

 # CurrentLog
-Uses Pi-Plates to log currents coming from power supply
+Uses Pi-Plates to log voltages coming from power supply